The Foundation of Organizational Growth Happens Along the S Curve of Business

-It’s not enough to hire top talent and call it good.
-Ivy league diplomas are certainly admirable, but our research determined that passion and dedication are ultimately the most valuable.
+It’s not enough simply to hire top talent.
+Ivy league diplomas are certainly admirable, but our research determined that passion and dedication are ultimately the most valuable employee traits.

 40% of successful business leaders believe the key to organizational success is having a vested workforce. – RocketSource

 That vesting is especially important when it comes to an endeavor as complex as digital transformation.
-Still, many organizations embark on digital initiatives without a firm understanding of the end goal, its correlated impact on the business and its consumers, and the required steps, skillsets, know-how and tangential factors, are the ones who falter.
-As evidence, take a look at what McKinsey found to be the future of the workforce based on the perception of importance among various skillsets today and in the future.
+Organizations embarking on digital initiatives without having a firm understanding of the end goal and its correlated impact on the business and its consumers, and without knowing the required steps, skillsets and other tangential factors, will falter.
+As evidence, take a look at what McKinsey found to be the future of the workforce based on the perceived importance of various present and future skillsets.

-As you can see here, basic data input, which can come by less vested employees, is valuable but quickly becoming less relevant.
-On the rise, but still considered low importance, are complex information processing and advanced data analysis, which require employees to have a vested interest in the mission to draw out the necessary insights that will fuel growth.
+As you can see here, basic data input, which can come from less vested employees, is currently valuable but is quickly becoming less relevant.
+On the rise, but still considered of low importance, are complex information processing and advanced data analysis, both of which require employees to have a vested interest in the mission to draw out necessary insights that will fuel growth.
 This skewed perception of importance will soon shift as more companies understand and embrace the impact of digital transformation.

 Accenture found that companies which understand the potential impact of digital transformation earn 26% more profit than others.
-The same holds true of organizations which embrace the idea that entire jobs, not just skillsets, are being replaced (some obliterated) by technology.
-For example, deepkapha.ai focuses on breakthrough artificial intelligence (AI) that intends to knit the world of neuroscience, models and frameworks around deep learning for the future.
+The same holds true for organizations that embrace the idea that entire jobs, not just skillsets, are being replaced (and some obliterated) by technology.
+For example, deepkapha.ai focuses on breakthrough artificial intelligence (AI) that would knit the worlds of neuroscience, models and frameworks around deep learning for the future.
 Tarry Singh and his team build AI solutions for corporate customers and train engineering teams to holistically build AI solutions with hands-on, market-relevant advanced AI projects.
-It’s the focus on training, skilling up and a deep-rooted dedication to forward thinking that’s allowing organizations to surge ahead in an increasingly competitive market landscape.
-Organizations which accept these shifts can excel because they premeditate plans which allow for skilling up for the new AI economy.
+Focusing on training, skilling up for the new AI economy skilling up for the new AI economy and a deep-rooted dedication to forward thinking is allowing organizations to surge ahead in an increasingly competitive market landscape.

-When determining the top 2018 digital trends, eMarketer found that 45% of top performing companies invest significantly in digital skills & education, which is three times what mainstream companies spend.
-The cumulative expansion of hard and soft skills of your employees is a prerequisite to transformation and a solid foundation around StoryVesting.
-We’re not alone in that line of thought.
-Look at what other organizations are doing to skill up their talent pool.
+When determining the top digital trends of 2018, eMarketer found that 45% of top-performing companies invest significantly in digital skills & education.
+The cumulative expansion of employees’ hard and soft skills is a prerequisite of transformation and is a solid foundation upon which StoryVesting is built.

-The improved development of your employees over time spurs on an atmosphere of empowerment which is crucial to employee’s individualized, innovative tendencies to consistently push the envelope and prioritize leveling up.
+The continued development of employees over time creates an atmosphere of empowerment that is crucial to the individualized, innovative tendencies of employees to consistently push the envelope and prioritize leveling up.
 Research shows that employees value growth opportunities, which is why smart companies, like Amazon, pay their employees to learn.
-In doing so, personnel feel more valuable and more able to contribute toward the organization fulfilling their vision.
+In doing so, personnel feel more valuable and more able to help fulfill the organization’s vision.
 This concept of personal and professional growth is the crux of the StoryVesting framework.
-When built on a solid understanding of the organization’s “why”— or core mission of the organization — personnel feel empowered to do what it takes to position the company to win in any imminent competitive landscape, even through recessions.
+When built on a solid understanding of the organization’s “why”— the core mission of the organization — personnel feel empowered to do what it takes to position the company to win in any imminent competitive landscape, even through recessions.

 This system of empowerment is especially important considering that employees aren’t naive to the changing competitive landscape.
-It’s the deep understanding of the future business landscape, along with the incoming threats to job security, which has sparked employees to now crave the feeling of being a contributor to future growth.
-This feeling comes in the form of employee engagement.
-Gallup recently found that employee engagement is rising with a whopping 34% of U.S. workers who feel engaged in their jobs.
+It’s a deep understanding of the future business landscape, along with incoming threats to job security, that have sparked employees to want to contribute to future growth, which is expressed through increased employee engagement.
+Gallup recently found that employee engagement is rising, with a whopping 34% of U.S. workers feeling engaged in their jobs.
 That figure ties the highest engagement rate in Gallup’s history.

-Engagement is essential for organizations to leverage because it allows for more innovative efforts across personnel of all levels.
-Unfortunately, this level of involvement can quickly be squandered, leaving an employee’s passion to stagnate in the face of outdated business processes, frequent, lengthy, unproductive meetings, or task overwhelm leading to employee burnout.
-Organizations who focus on the increased engagement rates rather than pull back on the reins of their employees who want to innovate, will be more equipped and empowered to lead the digital transformation charge.
-The disparity in engagement rates today between the engaged and actively disengaged leaves much reason for concern for the organizations who are not able to facilitate a vested workforce.
+It is essential that organizations leverage engagement to allow for more innovative efforts across personnel of all levels.
+Unfortunately, these higher levels of involvement can quickly be squandered, leaving an employee’s passion to stagnate in the face of outdated business processes; frequent, lengthy, unproductive meetings; or task overwhelm, all of which can lead to employee burnout.
+Organizations that focus on the increased engagement rates rather than on reining in employees who want to innovate will be more equipped and empowered to lead the digital transformation charge.
+The disparity between the number of engaged and disengaged employees is a reason for concern for organizations that are not able to facilitate a vested workforce.
 Dropbox confirmed this notion when revealing their secret for saving time in meetings.

-Dropbox declared “Armeetinggeddon” in 2013 after hearing the outcries of their employees against the inefficient, and seemingly infinite, amount of scheduled meetings.
-Overnight, leaders erased all recurring meetings from their team’s calendars and for two weeks teams were instructed only to collaborate when it was necessary.
-During those two weeks, the company learned which meetings were critical and which were not, helping eliminate time wasted in conference rooms.
+Dropbox declared “Armeetinggeddon” in 2013 after hearing employee outcry against the inefficiency of their seemingly infinite number of scheduled meetings.
+Overnight, leaders erased all recurring meetings from their teams’ calendars and for two weeks teams were instructed to collaborate only when necessary.
+During those two weeks the company learned which meetings were critical and which were not, thus helping to eliminate time wasted in conference rooms.

-Overloaded calendars aren’t the only thing that lead to a lack of productivity and satisfaction.
+Overloaded calendars aren’t the only things that lead to a lack of productivity and satisfaction.
 Overloaded to do lists are another area where organizations can cut back to accelerate forward.
 A study by Shira Baror and Moshe Bar determined that humans think better when they think less.
-As people, we naturally default to innovative thinking when our minds are clear, meaning when we’re free from busy work, and not overloaded.
-The tendency to overwork, or become overwhelmed by the noise of the digitally integrated workplace leads to the tendency for employees to be present, but not mentally engaged and effective in their work.
+As people, we naturally default to innovative thinking when our minds are clear, meaning when we’re free from busy work and not overloaded.
+The tendency to overwork, or become overwhelmed by the noise of the digitally integrated workplace leads to the tendency for employees to be present but not mentally engaged in and effective at in their work.

-Mental disengagement due to stress has been detrimental across the board.
+Mental disengagement due to stress is detrimental across the board.
 Health Advocate determined this kind of stress in the workplace costs companies $150 billion per year.
-One way we’ve promoted a reduction of noise during critical stages of an organization’s journey and inspired innovative thinking is through a modified Hoshin exercise moderated during our LevelNext MasterClass on Modern Business Transformation.
-In action, the engaging and thought-provoking exercise looks something like this below.
+One way we’ve promoted a reduction in noise and inspired innovative thinking during critical stages of an organization’s journey is through a modified Hoshin exercise moderated during our LevelNext MasterClass on Modern Business Transformation.
+In action, the engaging and thought-provoking exercise looks something like this:

-The premise of Hoshin is leveraging a unique process where silence is used to flesh out mission-critical ideas, democratize those ideas, and then reach an agreement without speaking between one another.
-In doing so, organizations can quiet those people who tend to be the loudest voices in the room, such as those with higher internal rank or who are naturally more outspoken.
-By putting all employees on an equal playing field and giving everyone an equal voice, fresher ideas are given room to emerge.
+The premise of Hoshin to leverage a unique process in which silence is used to flesh out mission-critical ideas, democratize those ideas and then reach an agreement without speaking to one another.
+In doing this, organizations can quiet those people who tend to be the loudest voices in the room, such as employees with higher internal rank or those who are naturally more outspoken.
+By putting all employees on an equal playing field and giving everyone an equal voice, fresher ideas have room to emerge.
 This approach, paired with a methodical decision-making process, brings teams together through unified decision making.
-Everyone leaves the exercise motivated and confident in the objective, facilitating the requisite organizational buy-in any transformation initiative needs to succeed.
-It’s through the strategic moderation process that teams can ideate, collaborate, and prioritize key objectives, keeping everyone engaged and tracking toward a common goal.
+Everyone leaves the exercise motivated and confident in the objective, facilitating the requisite organizational buy-in that any transformation initiative needs to succeed.
+It’s through this strategic moderation process that teams can ideate, collaborate and prioritize key objectives, keeping everyone engaged and tracking toward a common goal.